Write and edit source code

 Optionally, specify a description under which the collapsed fragment will be hidden.

-To collapse or expand the created region, press Ctrl+..
+To collapse or expand the created region, press Ctrl0..

-To navigate to the created custom region, press Ctrl+Alt+..
+To navigate to the created custom region, press CtrlAlt0..

-You can hide the code folding arrow icons that appear in the gutter.
+You can select how to display folding icons that appear in the gutter or disable them completely.

 DataSpell automatically saves changes that you make in your files.
 Saving is triggered by various events, such as compiling, running, debugging, performing version control operations, closing a file or a project, or quitting the IDE.
 Saving files can be also triggered by third-party plugins.